 Contact us if you are interested in advanced placement.

-The course will start the second week of January and will be one hour, one day per week *entirely* on Zoom.
+The course will start the third week of May and will be one hour, one day per week *entirely* on Zoom.
 The instructor will poll interested students and find the day/time that works best for most.

 Students work on assignments from home at their own pace.
 If you are interested and this class time does not work for you, please contact the instructor.